mathiasrichter/shapiro/README.md

 Start out with providing a toolset from developers for developers for formulating such models and using them in source code, gradually extending towards tools, editors, UIs, transformations making this modelling approach accessible to non-technical actors like business analysts, domain data owners, etc.

 ## What is Shapiro
 Shapiro is a simple ontology/schema/model server serving turtle, json-ld or html (as indicated by the requesting client in the accept-header).
-It therefore provides a simple approach to serve up an organization's ontologies.
+It therefore provides a simple approach to serving up an organization's ontologies.

+## Serving Schemas
+Shapiro serves schemas from a directory hierarchy in the file system (specifiec by the `content_dir`parameter at startup).
+Shapiro will regularly check new o modified schemas for syntax errors and exclude such "bad schemas" from getting served.
+Schemas can be moved into Shapiro's content_dir while it is running.
+This decouples the lifecycle for schemas from the lifecycle of Shapiro - the basic idea being that the lifecycle of schemas is managed in some code repository where changes get pushed into Shapiro's content directory without Shapiro having to be restarted.

 ## Hierarchical Namespaces
 Shapiro allows you to keep schemas/ontologies in arbitrary namespace hierarchies - simply by reflecting namespaces as a directory hierarchy.
 This allows organizations to separate their schemas/ontologies across a hierarchical namespace and avoid any clashes.
 This also means you can have a more realxed governance around the various ontologies/schemas across a collaborating community.
 The assumption is that you manage your schemas/ontologies in a code repository (Github, etc.) and manage releases form there onto a Shapiro instance serving these schemas in a specific environment (dev/test/prod).

-## Current State
-Shapiro currently only implements the request to get a specific schema in JSON-LD or Turtle (HTML and JSON-SCHEMA to be implemented).
-Shapiro also offers validation of data (in JSONLD or TTL) against schemas/ontologies hosted on the local Shapiro server or on a remote server serving ontologies (e.g. schema.org).

 ## Validation with Shapiro
 Validation is a bit more involved, in particular since Shapiro allows you to enable/disable API features (serving schemas and validating data against schemas).